tom-seddon/acorn_mos_disassembly/README.md

 ## build output

-The output file is `build/mos320.rom`, which is 33.5 KBytes as
-follows:
+The main output file is `build/mos320.lst` - an assembler listing file that you can use for reference.
+The 64tass format is prety easy to read.

+The build process also outputs `build/3.20/all.new`, 33.5 KBytes of concatenated ROM pieces, in the following order:

 - 1.5 KB, "ext" ROM (end of sideways bank 14)
 - 16 KB, Terminal ROM (sideways bank 15)
 - 16 KB, MOS ROM ($c000)

-The build process prints SHA1 hashes for the output and for the original rom, so you can see if the output is the same.
-(The expected SHA1 for the original is `684b1ee65441609e1703ee2a3caf07043e40e1c0`.)
+The build process prints SHA1 hashes for the output file, and for the corresponding sections of original rom, so you can see if the output is the same.
+(The expected SHA1 for MOS 3.20 is `684b1ee65441609e1703ee2a3caf07043e40e1c0`.)

-I've found `vbindiff` helpful for figuring out discrepancies.
-If you have this installed, type `make diff` to run it, comparing the built MOS 3.20 with the original.
+(I've found `vbindiff` helpful for figuring out discrepancies.
+If you have this installed, type `make diff320` to run it, comparing the built MOS 3.20 with the original.)

-## regarding the build output ##

-The build output isn't (yet?) terribly useful as-is.
-You do get an exact replica of the key 33.5 KB of the MOS ROM, but you still need the other 94.5 KB (ADFS, BASIC, DFS, Edit, View, ViewSheet), that's not dealt with here, if you want to create a full 128 KB MegaROM image.

-I don't currently plan on doing a full disassembly of the entire MegaROM, but I do plan to at least improve the build process so that the output is a bit-identical 128 KB MOS 3.20 MegaROM image.

 # the other MOS 3.20 parts